 How to help your spouse or fiancé immigrate to the United States

 Your spouse or fiancé will not be able to enter the United States until their petition is approved by immigration officials.
-Working with an experienced immigration attorney is the best way to ensure that you will be reunited with your loved one as quickly as possible.
+Work with an experienced immigration attorney to ensure that you will be reunited with your loved one as quickly as possible.

 A common form of immigration fraud is when the immigrant uses a tourist or other temporary visa to enter the United States with the primary purpose of getting married to a US citizen or green card holder.
 If immigration officials find fraud, your green card will be denied at a minimum.
 So, do not use this technique to shortcut the immigration process.
 It is perfectly fine to use a tourist visa to come to the United States to visit your spouse or future husband or wife, but don’t do it just so you can be married in the United States while you are here.

 Another common form of immigration fraud is to marry someone who is a US citizen or sometimes a green card holder for the purposes of gaining legal status in the United States only.
 Never give or take money in exchange for a promise to marry someone for a green card.

 The requirements to obtain a fiancé visa in the United States are different from that of a marriage visa.